 Marijuana’s long and tortuous legal battle began in the mid-1930s in the United States.
 The United States government began campaigns against its use.
 They associated it with insanity, aggression, and criminal activity through propaganda films like Reefer Madness (released 1936).

-Prior to this, marijuana was sold freely in pharmacies across the world.
+Before this, marijuana was sold freely in pharmacies across the world.

 In 1970, the Controlled Substances Act was passed in the United States, which banned marijuana from all forms of use, including medical.